andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - GSI - only eventual consistency (Because the GSI is asynchronously updated, so it might not reflect the latest changes immediately)
   - Scenario: restrict access to specific items in the table based on User Id which is the partition key
     - Correct: dynamodb:LeadingKeys condition key to the IAM policy associated with the Identity provider’s role.
+  - to use strongly consistent reads: Set the ConsistentRead parameter to true when calling GetItem.
+  - Cloudwatch metrics:
+    - for provisioned capacity: ProvisionedReadCapacityUnits / ProvisionedWriteCapacityUnits
+    - for actual used capacity: ConsumedReadCapacityUnits / ConsumedWriteCapacityUnits
+    - for throttling: ReadThrottleEvents / WriteThrottleEvents
+  - DynamoDB Encryption Client (SDK extension):
+    - Your app encrypts data before writing, and decrypts after reading.
+    - Uses AWS KMS keys to manage encryption materials securely.
+    - NOTES:
+      - “Encrypt before sending to DynamoDB” → ✅ DynamoDB Encryption Client (client-side)
+      - “Encrypt automatically at rest” → ✅ Server-side encryption (SSE-KMS or SSE-DynamoDB)
+      - “Encrypt in transit” → ✅ TLS/HTTPS (default for DynamoDB API)

 - S3:
   - Scenario: PutObject API must encrypt objects at rest by using server-side encryption with Amazon S3-managed keys (SSE-S3)